 Launching the Site

 This part of the configuration process should be done carefully, as any improper configuration could result in outages or availability issues.
-From our example CSV file above (or your own CSV file if you are following along), you will need to make note of the following information:
+From our example CSV file below (or your own CSV file if you are following along), you will need to make note of the following information:

 Record Name (Column A):

 Highlighted in yellow, this is normally referred to as the "Name" or "Host".
 Most DNS providers will automatically append your domain's name to the end of whatever is entered in this column, so including it in the DNS entry isn't necessarily required.
 When properly configured, any requests to this hostname (ie.

 urtestdomain.com) should respond with the corresponding record value from column C (ie. 184.108.40.206 or ourtestdomain.com).

 Record Type (Column B):